accordproject/template-engine/README.md

 ### 3. Logic FULL

-Unlike some templating systems which prohibit, or minmize, logic in templates, Accord Project templates fully embrace templates that may contain sophisticated logic: conditional logic to determine what text to include, or even calculations, for example to calculate the monthly payments for a mortgage based on the term of the mortgage, the amount and the interest rate.
+Unlike some templating systems which prohibit, or minimize, logic in templates, Accord Project templates fully embrace templates that may contain sophisticated logic: conditional logic to determine what text to include, or even calculations, for example to calculate the monthly payments for a mortgage based on the term of the mortgage, the amount and the interest rate.

 ### 4. Type-safety